Are you Searching: “DUI Defense Attorney Near Me?”

 If you have been arrested for DUI, the most important initial step you can take is to hire a qualified DUI lawyer to assist you.
 Hiring the best DUI attorney in Los Angeles, very soon after your arrest, is critically important because of the many legal timeframes and deadlines related to DUI cases.
 Many of these deadlines are set forth by the DMV and codified in the California Vehicle Code.
 Also, an experienced DUI lawyer can create a strategic plan for your case to enable you to continue driving for as long as possible while your DUI case is pending.

 You should ask the right questions to help you select an effective, yet affordable, DUI lawyer to assist you with your case.
-Finding the right DUI lawyer to assist you may not be an easy task.
+Finding the best rated DUI lawyer to assist you may not be an easy task.
 First, you should look for a lawyer who is experienced in handling DUI cases in the court where your case is being heard.
 For example, you may find that the best DUI lawyer in Los Angeles may not necessarily make that person the most suitable DUI lawyer in another jurisdiction.
 While it is extremely important for the lawyer to know the laws and the procedures, it may not be enough for the lawyer to achieve the best possible outcome in your case.
 The lawyer should have a strong familiarity and rapport with local prosecutors and judges.

 Next, and equally important, you should questions the lawyer’s qualifications.
 A good place to start is to visit the lawyer’s website and see whether the attorney truly focuses on DUI defense.
 Ask what areas of law the attorney handles without first letting them know what kind of cases you have.
 Find out whether the lawyer belongs to any of the major professional organizations related to the defense of DUI cases.
 Try to find out how many DUI jury trials the attorney has done.
 Ask for a detailed explanation of the specific DMV consequences related to DUI cases.
 If the lawyer is unable to provide you with specifics, he or she may not have a strong understanding of DUI law and all of the consequences it may bring.
 DUI law and procedure is filled with fine nuances that requires many years of practice to become familiar with.